 Now, creators are notified when their content is flagged and can contest any time they feel a video was mistakenly excluded from YouTube’s advertising network.

 In short, YouTubers should explore other revenue streams to sustain their creative hobby.
 Below, we’ll share how to earn money from YouTube without AdSense.

 2. Sell products or merchandise

 Alternatively, you can partner with an existing merchandising network for creators, such as DFTBA (Don’t Forget to Be Awesome).
-However, you’ll be competing with other YouTubers and have less control over adding products, offering discounts, integrating your content, and all the advantages that come with owning your own ecommerce site.
+However, you’ll have to compete with other YouTubers and less control over adding products, offering discounts, integrating your content, and all the advantages that come with owning your own ecommerce site.